 - Black Sharpie or any other permanent marker

-- Stencil in a design on your paper with a permanent black or other marker.
-It cam be words, an image or whatever you want it to be.
+- Stencil in a design on your paper with a permanent black or another marker.
+It can be words, an image, or whatever you want it to be.

 - Give it a little time to dry.